Small steps to becoming a more sustainable and responsible tourist

 Plastic water bottles

-tap water.
-But there are ways around this.
+tap water, but there are ways around this.
 Firstly, take a reusable sports

 backpacking trip and they have saved us so much plastic it's unbelievable.
 When

-in transit most airports have water fountains and filters, the best of which
+in transit, most airports have water fountains and filters (the best of which

-although the tap water is safe to drink, we found water filling stations
+reinforcements like this are wonderful!
+In Australia and New Zealand, the tap water is safe to drink nad we found water filling stations

 everywhere, great for when you are out exploring and need a refill.
-Your sports
+Your water bottles will come in extremely handy.

 website or accommodation overview on booking sites.
 This saves a crazy amount